julianwangnwu/julianwangnwu.github.io/_posts/2019-03-20-ml-decision-trees.md

   - python
 ---

-_An article explores decision trees and its evaluation._
+_Machine Learning: An article explores decision trees and its evaluation._

 ## Decision Tree Learning Algorithm